fffaraz/Simple-PHP-Request-Logger/README.md

 Simple-PHP-Request-Logger
 =========================

-A light-weight php script to log all http request hits into a file.
+A light-weight php script to log all http request hits into a file or a database.